hanhyeonkyu/flutter-study/README.md

 ### how to do

-1. modify something
+1. modify text
    - modify text in the ``title: ` or `Text( )`
+2. modify icons
+   - search the icon in icon class
-   - modify icon through searching icon class!
+   - and modify icon name